isomerpages/moe-tkps/_tkp/Announcements/Announcements.md

 ##### Letters to Parents 2022

-Dear Parents, please&nbsp;[click](/tkp/announcements/letters-to-parents-2022)&nbsp;the subject header for our monthly newsletters for 2022.
+Dear Parents, please&nbsp;[click]&nbsp;the subject header for our monthly newsletters for 2022.

 ##### Schoolbag article featuring Science Lessons